-Rev. Jesse Jackson hospitalized after fall at Howard University
+Rev. Jesse Jackson discharged from hospital after being treated for fall at Howard University

-(CNN)Civil rights leader Rev. Jesse Jackson was hospitalized after falling and hitting his head while attending a meeting at Howard University in Washington, DC, Monday, according to his Rainbow PUSH Coalition.
+(CNN)Civil rights leader Rev. Jesse Jackson was discharged from the hospital Tuesday, one day after a fall, and has returned to Howard University to continue negotiations on campus, according to a statement released by the Rainbow Push Coalition.

-Jackson was on campus for a meeting with Howard University Pres.
-Wayne A.I.
-Frederick and students to address the students' concerns about living conditions in their residential halls when he was injured, a statement from the coalition said.
+According to the statement, Jackson had been meeting with Howard University President Wayne A.I.
+Frederick and students concerning their complaints about rodents, mold and flooding in their residential halls when he fell Monday.

-"When Rev. Jackson entered a building on campus, he fell and hit his head.
-His staff took him to the Howard University Hospital where various tests were run including a CT scan.
-The results came back normal.
-However, hospital officials decided to keep Rev. Jackson overnight for observation," the civil rights organization founded by Jackson said.
+Jackson wanted to return to campus, according to the statement, to continue negotiations.

-"We can confirm that Rev. Jackson was taken to the hospital by a university administrator and was later joined by Dr. Wayne Frederick.
-Our prayers are with the Jackson family," the university said on Twitter.
+"After bringing the students and the school administration together, Rev. Jackson said there was much progress made yesterday and that he is going back today to help resolve their differences," the statement said.

 Monday's incident is the latest of recent health concerns for the 80-year-old Jackson.

-He and his wife, Jacqueline Jackson, 77, were both hospitalized in August after testing positive for Covid-19 and discharged in early September.
+He and his wife, Jacqueline Jackson, 77, were both hospitalized in August after testing positive for the novel coronavirus and discharged in early September.
 Jackson then received physical therapy at a rehab facility due to his Parkinson's disease and was released later that month.

-In February, it was announced that the civil rights leader had undergone successful surgery after being hospitalized for abdominal discomfort.
+In February, it was announced the civil rights leader had undergone successful surgery after being hospitalized for abdominal discomfort.

 Student protests

-Students at Howard University have been protesting since mid-October against what they say are substandard living conditions such as mold, mice and roaches in campus dorms.
+Students at Howard University have been protesting since mid-October against what they say are substandard living conditions.

-Black leaders have rallied around the students at the historically Black college, who have been assembling for sit-ins to demand that the university address their concerns.
+Black leaders have rallied around the students at the historically Black college in Washington, who have been assembling for sit-ins at the school's Blackburn University Center to demand the university address their concerns.

 Martin Luther King III, the eldest son of Rev. Martin Luther King Jr., and NAACP President Derrick Johnson are among those to have praised the students for taking the action.

-Frederick, the university president, addressed the protests in a letter to the Howard community last week.
+Frederick, the university president, has addressed the protests twice in a letter to the Howard community, the latest of which was sent Tuesday.

-Frederick called on students to end their occupation of a university center, saying they were impeding "operations and access to essential services" and creating health and safety risks.
+"I am optimistic that we will emerge from this moment and continue to make progress towards our shared vision for Howard University, as outlined in the Howard Forward strategic and master plans," he wrote.

-The university was working with housing partners to ensure that all maintenance tickets were handled expeditiously, he said.
+Frederick wrote he is still willing to meet with students "as soon as the building is vacated."
+He also said he will give his state of the university address -- which had been delayed from homecoming weekend -- this Friday and he will then meet with student leaders and alumni.